Elizabeth of Austria (1526–1545): Queen of Poland and Grand Duchess of Lithuania

 Two months after the wedding, plague reached Kraków and the royal family departed the capital city.
 Sigismund Augustus left for the Grand Duchy of Lithuania, while Sigismund I the Old, Bona, and Elizabeth toured various cities in Poland.
 After a year of separation, the couple met again in Brest.
-Sigismund Augustus liked living independently in Lithuania and convinced his father to entrust him with ruling the Grand Duchy.
+Sigismund Augustus liked living independently in Lithuania and convinced his father to entrust him with ruling the grand duchy.
 In fall 1544, Elizabeth and Sigismund Augustus moved to Vilnius.
 For a few months Sigismund Augustus attempted to keep up appearances of a successful marriage to appease the Habsburgs, but soon started ignoring his wife and continued his affair with Barbara Radziwiłł.

 In April 1545, Elizabeth's health deteriorated and she was tormented by her increasingly frequent seizures.
 On 8 June 1545, Sigismund Augustus went to Kraków to receive Elizabeth's dowry, leaving his wife alone in Vilnius.
 In Kraków, Sigismund Augustus inquired about treatments and asked Ferdinand I to send his own doctors.
 But it was too late.
-On 15 June, the young queen died exhausted by her many epileptic seizures.
+On 15 June, the young queen-grand duchess died exhausted by her many epileptic seizures.
 She was buried on 24 July 1545 (after her husband returned from Kraków) in Vilnius Cathedral next to her husband's uncle, King Alexander Jagiellon.

 After Elizabeth's death Sigismund Augustus married his mistress Barbara Radziwiłł and, after her death, Elizabeth's younger sister, Catherine of Austria.
-Sigismund had no children with any his three wives.
+Sigismund had no living children with any of his three wives.